boogah/plu-redux/README.md

 ## Changelog

+### 2.2.0

+* Added a Site Health check that lists any outdated plugins.

 ### 2.1.1
 * Fixed bug that would prevent plugin from being installable when WP-CLI is not available.
 * Added Git Updater header.